wp-plugins/syrinx-slideshow/readme.txt

 == Changelog ==

+= 1.0.11 =
+* Removed the standard post editor for the syx_slideshow custom post type from the main menu so that only the new Syrinx Slideshow admin page is shown in the main admin menu.

 = 1.0.10 =
 * This gives a good view into how editing within the popup slideshow editor window will work.
 It is now possible to create a new slide, add a new layer, edit the content within the layer, add multiple keyframes on the timeline, and then save properly.